shizuo-kaji/ProbeDeformerMaya/README.md

 # How to compile:
 - For Mac users, look at the included Xcode project file ( or Makefile )
-- For Windows users, look at the included Visual Studio project file.
+- For Windows users, look at the included Visual Studio project file. __DO NOT__ turn on AVX or you'll get an exception.
 Please refer to Autodesk's web page for details.

 # How to use: